minio/kes-docs/content/_includes/server-config.md

     # are discarded.
     # It determines how long the KES server can serve stateless
     # requests when the KMS key store has become unavailable -
-    # e.g. due to a network outage.
+    # for example, due to a network outage.
     #
     # If not set, KES will disable the offline cache.
     #